-In partnership with the California Natural Resources Agency, Staff will incorporate priority actions from the Extreme Heat Action Plan into the 2024 update to the Adaptation Strategy.
+- In partnership with the California Natural Resources Agency, Staff will incorporate priority actions from the Extreme Heat Action Plan into the 2024 update to the Adaptation Strategy. - With the passage of SB 306, Staff will regularly update the Extreme Heat Action Plan every 3 years beginning in 2026.